Global-Health-Engineering/prop-eth-ord-contribute-openaq/README.md

-# Proposal template: ETH ORD Explore projects
+# Proposal template: ETH ORD Contribute projects

-This repository contains a proposal template for the ETH ORD Explore projects.
-The template is written as a Quarto document and uses the outline from the original template for [ETH ORD Explore projects](https://docs.google.com/document/d/1K6Pj-eBIVD6njCbfOHulDFy7vfft1w37/edit).
+This repository contains a Quarto document proposal template for the ETH ORD Contribute projects.
+The template is written as a Quarto document and uses the outline from the original template for [ETH ORD Contribute projects](https://docs.google.com/document/d/1xkj1O9zIrNfnqu7C-DKj7PffT6ju7lA_/edit).

 - `proposal.qmd`